Crystal Cené, MD, MPH, FAHA

 A leader at a preeminent academic health center

-Dr. Cené currently holds two key roles at UC San Diego Health—Chief Administrative Officer for Health Justice, Equity, Diversity & Inclusion (JEDI), as well as Associate Chief Medical Officer.
+Dr. Cené currently holds two key administrative roles at University of California San Diego (UCSD) Health—Chief Administrative Officer for Health Equity, Diversity & Inclusion (EDI), as well as Associate Chief Medical Officer.
+These roles are in addition to her position as Professor of Medicine and Public Health.

-These positions are integral to delivering the world-class patient care that has helped UC San Diego Health earn its place as the City’s top-ranked hospital, as well as recognition among the country’s top 10 schools for medical and surgical specialties.
+These positions are integral to delivering the world-class patient care that has helped UCSD Health earn its place as San Diego’s top-ranked hospital, as well as recognition among the country’s top 10 schools for medical and surgical specialties.

-These positions are integral to delivering the world-class patient care that has helped UC San Diego Health earn its place as the City’s top-ranked hospital, as well as recognition among the country’s top 10 schools for medical and surgical specialties.
+These positions are integral to delivering the world-class patient care that has helped UCSD Health earn its place as San Diego’s top-ranked hospital, as well as recognition among the country’s top 10 schools for medical and surgical specialties.

 From health to health equity